llm-bible/llm-bible.github.io/_publications/chen2023orchestrating.markdown

 bibkey: chen2023orchestrating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.03540"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Tools']
 ---
 Orchestrating a high-quality data preparation program is essential for successful machine learning (ML), but it is known to be time and effort